-At March 31, 2011 and December 31, 2010, our derivative instruments were limited to an interest rate swap.
-We have not designated this interest rate swap as a hedge and therefore the change in the fair value of our interest rate swap is included in the consolidated statements of operations in other income (expenses).
-The fair value of our interest rate swap is determined using a pricing model based on the LIBOR swap rate and other observable market data.
-The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both

-Wells Fargo Bank N.A., the counterparty, and us.
-Our fair value measurement of our interest rate swap utilizes Level 2 inputs as defined by generally accepted accounting principles.
+We did not have any derivative instruments at June 30, 2011.
+At December 31, 2010, our derivative instruments were limited to an interest rate swap.
+We did not designate this interest rate swap as a hedge and therefore the change in the fair value of our interest rate swap is included in the consolidated statements of operations in other income (expenses).
+The fair value of our interest rate swap was determined using a pricing model based on the LIBOR swap rate and other observable market data.
+The fair value was determined after considering the potential impact of collateralization, adjusted to reflect nonperformance risk of both Wells Fargo Bank N.A., the counterparty, and us.
+Our fair value measurement of our interest rate swap utilized Level 2 inputs as defined by generally accepted accounting principles.

-(k) Income taxes
+(l) Income taxes